Optimal Blue / 2025

 Duration 8 months

-Profitability Center: Unifying a $200M ARR Platform Into One Actionable View
+Profitability Center: Unifying the Industry-Leading Mortgage Platform Into One Actionable View

 One Platform, One View

-The Profitability Center unifies a $200M ARR platform into one clean, intelligent, actionable interface.
-It brings together previously scattered value across the Optimal Blue ecosystem: forecasting, pricing, hedging, benchmarking.
-All in one place, for the first time.
+The Profitability Center brings together data that was previously scattered across the Optimal Blue ecosystem, pricing, hedging, forecasting, benchmarking, into a single view for the first time.

 The business case is straightforward.
 Optimal Blue is the industry leader, but newer competitors have been chipping away at the edges.
 This dashboard attacks churn on multiple fronts: it creates brand value by consolidating disparate systems into a single view, it modernizes the first thing customers see every day when they log in, and it champions the “One Optimal Blue” vision that goes hand-in-hand with an organization-wide push toward a unified design system.